petrgon/Gon-e-Tools/readme.md

 # Gon(e) Tools
 This utility provides multiple tools.

+All component must be configured in `config.ini` file.
+See the documentation in the file.

+## Components
-## Switch to SSH
+### Switch to SSH
 This utility goes through all folders in current directory and expects that each directory is GIT repository.
 It checks for each if the origin is set to BISIM SSH.
 If it is set to HTTPS it changes it to SSH.

 Author: Petr Gondek

+### Create Issue Tracker
+Desc TBD

+Author: Alwin Postmus

+### Create User Colors
+Desc TBD

+Author: Petr Gondek, based on Create Issue Tracker

+### Print VBS Version
+Desc TBD

+Author: Petr Gondek

+### Exec Launcher
+Desc TBD

+Author: Petr Gondek

+## How to install
-Requires: Python 3
+Install Python 3
+Launch LAUNCH.bat